weibeld/heroku-buildpack-run/README.md

 This buildpack allows to execute arbitrary commands on the build dyno during the build process.

-To use it, you have to create the file `buildpack-run.sh` in the root directory of your app.
-This file can contain arbitrary Bash commands.
-If you then activate the buildpack (see below), `buildpack-run.sh` will be sourced during the build.
-The working directory will be the root directory of your application.
+Just create the file `buildpack-run.sh` in the root directory of your application and write in this file the commands that you want to execute.
+This file is then *sourced* by the `compile` script of this buildpack.
+That is, the commands in `buildpack-run.sh` are executed on the build dyno as they would be part of the `compile` script.

+Available build-specific variables are `BUILD_DIR`, `CACHE_DIR`, and `ENV_DIR`.

+The initial working directory is the root directory of your application.

+For aborting the build at any point in `buildpack-run.sh`, you can use `exit 1`.

 This buildpack is useful for finding out information about the build process.